hyperledger/toc/project-reports/2024/2024-Q3-Hyperledger-Indy.md

 supporting Ubuntu 22.04. the work is well underway, with [indy-plenum] work complete, and a "rinse and repeat" of the dependency changes in [indy-node].

-[Indy Besu] work continues and gain interest.
+[Indy Besu] work continues and is gaining interest.
+Work has begun towards adding a verifiable credential revocation capability to the implementation.

 We're now waiting on word of whether there will be a funding award for the Ledger Redaction implementation work as described above.